Struckhour/triangulation/README.md

 # Code for Triangulating Bird Locations with Microphone Arrays
 used in research at the University of New Brunswick

 #### Disclaimer: This code was produced with the intent of completing my master's research and, only secondarily, with the intent of sharing.
-So, though it does work, it has not been raised to any professional or publishable standard (yet).
-It may require further explanation to be usable in your context.
+So, though it does work, it has not been refactored and polished (yet).
+Therefore, it may require further explanation to be usable in your context.
 Feel free to reach out; I'm happy to discuss bird triangulation ad nauseam :)

 For a brief introduction to what it does, check out [my portfolio site](https://lukemclean-portfolio.vercel.app/projects/triangulation)